Parents & carers

 School Ambassador Programme

-Your child’s school may already be involved in our School Ambassador programme, which aims to support schools in exploring and developing more learning pathways.
+Your child’s school may already be involved in our School Ambassador programme, which supports schools to offer a wider range of qualifications.
 If your child’s school isn’t yet involved, speak to your school’s senior management team for more information.